Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Neurological disorders such as Parkinson's Disease, Guillian-Barre Syndrome, Multiple Sclerosis and Post-Acute Critical Neuropathy

 - Multiple Trauma with multiple fractures or Multi-system Trauma

-- Musculoskeletal conditions such as Hip Fracture, Hip Replacement, and Knee Replacement
+- Orthopedic conditions such as Hip Fracture, Bilateral Hip Replacement, and Bilateral Knee Replacement

 - A range of other medical conditions – contact our Admissions Office if you have questions about the conditions we treat